sus-admin/sus-admin.github.io/_posts/2024-10-16-Cobbler-Beginners-Guide.md

 With SELinux enabled, some files generated/copied/moved by Cobbler will not retain the correct security context labels necessary for proper operation. create a Cobbler sync-trigger to correct the SELinux labels upon any and all successful completions of a Cobbler ***sync*** tasks

-> Cobbler Triggers will run at different times depending on which directory they are placed in, and alphabetical order within that directory.
+> Cobbler Triggers will run at different times depending on which directory they are placed in, and in alphabetical order within that directory.
 This sync-trigger specifically should typically be run after ALL sync tasks/triggers are completed
 >
 > Additionally, if there is an error with a `cobbler sync` task (trigger, or otherwise) before reaching this trigger, the sync task will terminate, and the trigger will not run, causing Cobbler files to not be relabeled appropriately... however, there are likely bigger issues at hand if the `cobbler sync` task is erroring out.
+>
+>
 >
 > More info on [Cobbler Triggers](https://cobbler.readthedocs.io/en/v3.3.6/user-guide.html#triggers)